Grow your craft and your business

 What Happens at a Maker Council Meeting?

-Maker Councils meet twice a month.
+Maker Councils meet weekly.
 I sit on each council providing facilitation and education.

 We keep our schedule tight to make the most of the time together.
 Each meeting contains the following elements to ensure that you are pushing your creative business forward